On the generalised Saxl graphs of permutation groups: Introduction

 \subsection{Regular orbits and arc-transitivity}

 Suppose that $G$ is transitive, and write $\reg(G)$ for the number of regular orbits in the componentwise action of $G$ on $\Omega^{b(G)}$.
-It is clear that in this case $\Sigma(G)$ is $G$-vertex-transitive since $G$ itself is trasitive on $\Omega$.
-We also see that $\Sigma(G)$ is $G$-arc-transitive if $\reg(G) = 1$, as in this case all bases of minimal size lie in the same $G$-orbit, and that the converse holds if $b(G) = 2$.
-However, the converse is not true in general if $b(G) > 2$.
+It is clear that in this case $\Sigma(G)$ is $G$-vertex-transitive since $G$ itself is transitive on $\Omega$.
+By the Orbit-Stabiliser Theorem, the ordered bases for $G$ of minimal size are precisely the elements of $\Omega^{b(G)}$ lying in regular orbits.
+Hence, $\Sigma(G)$ is $G$-arc-transitive if $\reg(G) = 1$, as in this case all ordered bases of minimal size lie in the same $G$-orbit.
+The converse statement, that $\reg(G) = 1$ if $\Sigma(G)$ is $G$-arc-transitive, clearly holds if $b(G) = 2$, but not in general if $b(G) > 2$.
 For example, if $G$ is the primitive group $\LL_3(4)$ of degree $56$, then $b(G) = 3$ and $\Sigma(G)$ is $G$-arc-transitive, while $\reg(G) = 4$.

 Our aim hence is to classify primitive groups $G$ with $\reg(G)=1$ and, more broadly, primitive groups $G$ such that $\Sigma(G)$ is $G$-arc-transitive.
 In this direction, Burness and Huang determined the almost simple primitive groups $G$ with soluble stabiliser and $\reg(G) = 1$ (see \cite[Theorem 1]{BH_prod}).
 Furthermore, the diagonal type primitive groups $G$ with $b(G) = 2$ and $\reg(G) = 1$ were determined in \cite[Theorem 2]{H_diag}.
 In Section~\ref{ss:diag_arc}, we generalise that result as follows, and show that the groups $G$ from \cite[Theorem 2]{H_diag} with $b(G) = 2$ are the only diagonal type groups for which $\Sigma(G)$ is $G$-arc-transitive.